ayoub22222222/Insurance_poower_BI_Project/README.md

 # 🏥 Insurance Claims Analysis Dashboard - Power BI

 This project presents a professional analysis of insurance claims using Power BI.
-It focuses on identifying patterns, detecting anomalies, and delivering actionable insights through a well-structured dashboard.
+It focuses on analyzing
 ---

 ## 🔍 Overview